sosolimited/Cpp-Handbook/README.md

 ```

 ## Current Samples:

+The samples are loosely ordered.
+The sequence laid out below will hopefully make the most sense if you don't know where to start.

 - Object Creation: creating C++ objects dynamically and on the stack.
 - Namespaces and Aliases: organizing code into modules and writing readable names.
 - Templates: creating functions that can operate on many types.
+- Functional: creating function objects (lambdas).
 - Collections: sequential and key-based containers, with "CRUD" operations on their contents.
-- Functional: creating function objects (lambdas).
 - Async and Future: load and parse a file asynchronously and read the results back in the main thread.

 ## Early Samples